MistySampleSkills/Misty-Concierge-Template/README.md

 * **conciergeFoursquareTemplate** - An extension of the base template that shows how Misty can suggest nearby food, places, and services by using Dialogflow response data to make a request to the Foursquare Places API.
 Use this template as an example of how to use third-party services with your concierge skills.
 * **dialogflow** - Includes a .zip file with JSON data for predefined intents and entities that you can import into a Dialogflow agent.
 (For use with the `conciergeFoursquareTemplate` skill).

 This guide provides instructions for using the code for the `conciergeBaseTemplate` and the `conciergeFoursquareTemplate` with your Misty II.
 If this is your first time using the template, we recommend starting with the base template to learn how Dialogflow works with your skill code.
-If you've already got the base template up-and-running, feel free to skip ahead to the Foursquare template tutorial.
+If you've already got the base template up-and-running, feel free to skip ahead to the Foursquare template guide.

 ### Requirements

-To use the templates in this repository, you need a Misty II robot running `robotVersion 1.8.4` or higher, with [2020.01.07 Android patch](https://community.mistyrobotics.com/t/2020-01-07-misty-ii-android-patch-for-improved-slam-performance/2415) applied.
+To use the templates in this repository, you need a Misty II robot running `robotVersion 1.8.4` or higher, with the [2020.01.07 Android patch](https://community.mistyrobotics.com/t/2020-01-07-misty-ii-android-patch-for-improved-slam-performance/2415) applied.

 ***Note:** Some of the commands and event types used in these templates are **beta**, and related hardware, firmware, and software is still under development.
 Please recognize that these skills may behave unpredictably at this time, and their range of capabilities is likely to change as Misty improves.
 If you have questions about getting started, or if you run in to issues with the contents of this repository, we encourage you to [post in the Misty Community Forums](https://community.mistyrobotics.com/t/application-template-misty-as-a-concierge/2414)!*

 ## conciergeBaseTemplate Guide

 When the `conciergeBaseTemplate` skill runs, you can activate Misty with her wake word ("Hey, Misty!") to start talking to the robot.
 Misty turns to face you and moves her head to maintain eye contact while you speak.
-When you finish talking, Misty captures your speech in an audio file and sends this recording to be analyzed by your own custom Dialogflow agent, which returns a data object you can use in your skill to program Misty's response to different questions and statements.
-In this guide we just have Misty speak the response text, but you can code the robot to respond however you'd like.
+When you finish talking, Misty captures your speech in an audio file and sends this recording to be analyzed by your own custom Dialogflow agent.
+Dialogflow returns a data object you can use in your skill to program Misty's response to different questions and statements.
 Read this section to learn how to:

 * create a Dialogflow agent with *intents* for handling a few basic types of questions that people might ask your robot
 * use Google Cloud Functions to automatically generate a token for use with Google's services each time the concierge skill runs